transifex/transifex-javascript/packages/angular/projects/ws-native-angular-sdk/README.md

     ></T>
   </p>
 ```
-An instance configuration can be passed to the decorator in order to use an alternative instance instead of the main TX Native one.
+An instance configuration can be passed to the decorator in order to use an alternative instance instead of the main WS Native one.

-See [TX Instance Component](#ws-instance-component) for more information.
+See [WS Instance Component](#ws-instance-component) for more information.

 Example of alternative instance: